 Operating Activities.
-The \$5.4 million increase in cash provided by operating activities for 2017 compared to 2016 was due primarily to an increase in the change in accounts receivable of \$13.4 million related to higher collections and a decrease of \$6.5 million in payments to founding members under the tax receivable agreement, partially offset by a net decrease of \$8.2 million in consolidated net income less the net change in tax related to non-cash items and an increase of \$5.8 million in the change in accounts payable and accrued expenses due to timing of payments.
+The \$1.9 million increase in cash provided by operating activities for 2017, compared to 2016 was due primarily to an increase in the change in accounts receivable of \$13.4 million related to higher collections during 2017, compared to 2016, partially offset by \$7.4 million decrease in net income, as discussed above, and a \$6.5 million increase in the change in accounts payable and accrued expenses due to the timing of payments.

 Investing Activities.
-The \$12.8 million increase in cash provided by investing activities for 2017 compared to 2016 was due primarily to lower purchases of marketable securities, net of proceeds, of approximately \$8.7 million and \$2.8 million higher proceeds from founding member notes receivable due to timing of payments.
+The \$4.4 million decrease in cash used in investing activities for 2017, compared to 2016 was due primarily to \$2.8 million of higher proceeds from the founding member notes receivable due to the timing of payments and a \$1.3 million decrease in purchases of property and equipment.

 Financing Activities.
-The \$2.3 million increase in cash used in financing activities for 2017 compared to 2016 was primarily due to the net impact of a \$10.5 million increase in integration and other encumbered theater payments due to more founding member acquisitions and a \$19.7 million increase in distributions to founding members.
+The \$20.1 million increase in cash used in financing activities for 2017, compared to 2016 was due primarily to a \$37.8 million increase in distributions to founding and managing member, partially offset by a \$10.5 million increase in founding member integration and other encumbered theater payments related primarily to the AMC acquisition of Carmike and a \$4.8 million reduction in the payment of debt issuance costs.